2014 anti-Muslim riots in Sri Lanka: Background

 Since 2012 there have been a number of attacks against Sri Lanka's Muslim minority by the majority Buddhists.
-Bodu Bala Sena (BBS) has engaged in various anti-Muslim campaigns.
+The Sinhalese Buddhist nationalist Bodu Bala Sena (BBS) has engaged in various anti-Muslim campaigns.

 On Poson Poya (12 June 2014) Buddhist monk Ayagama Samitha and his driver were allegedly assaulted by Muslims in Dharga Town.
 A mob from Samitha's temple, together with the priest, stormed Aluthgama Police Station demanding that immediate action be taken.
 Three Muslims were arrested and remanded until 25 June 2014 by the courts.
 That evening a tense situation arose in Aluthgama as a group of Sinhalese Buddhists started protesting against the alleged assault.
 The protest turned violent and the mob started throwing stones at the police and attacking Muslim shops.
 Government ministers Kumara Welgama and Rohitha Abeygunawardena visited the scene to sort out the situation but Welgama's vehicle was stoned by the mob.
 The police were forced to use tear gas against the protesters.
 Three people were arrested over the violence.

 On 15 June 2014 the BBS staged rallies in Aluthgama, Beruwala and Dharga Town in Kalutara District.
 Addressing a cheering crowd in Aluthgama, BBS leader Galagoda Aththe Gnanasaara threatened "In this country we still have a Sinhala police; we still have a Sinhala army.
-After today if a single Marakkalaya [Muslim, in context used derogatorily] or some other paraya [alien, outcast, also a derogatory term] touches a single Sinhalese…..it will be their end."
+After today if a single Marakkalaya [Muslim] or some other paraya [alien] touches a single Sinhalese.....it will be their end."